Affiliated with Growing Connection to utilize 27 organic EarthBoxes in food production.

 MEET FARMER ALLISON

 Farmer Allison joined us for the 2015 season as the Roof Top Farm Director, having worked the 2014 season running our Clark St organic sidewalk farm location.
 To learn more about what Farmer Allison is growing, come on by Saturday afternoons when she gives Roof Top Farm tours.
-She also hosts a FREE open house the First Friday of every month, weather permitting, from 5pm-sundown, May-September.
+She also hosts a FREE open house the First Friday of every month, weather permitting, from 5pm-sundown, june-September.
 Farmer Allison is busy most days working with all of her urban agriculture interns, tending to the Roof Top Farm & harvesting organic goodies for both uncommon ground locations.

 You can reach Allison directly via FarmerAllison@uncommonground.com